Greasing the Groove - Ultimate Calisthenics Special Forces Training

 Using movements that use the same muscle groups fatigue the muscles and impact recovery.

-Thus, it is why it is best to choose exercises that do not use overlapping muscle groups when GTG.
+That is why it is best to choose exercises that do not use overlapping muscle groups when using GTG.

 Pick appropriate regressions when using bodyweight exercises

-When using bodyweight exercises you might want to use appropriate regressions when required.
+When using bodyweight exercises you want to use appropriate regressions when required.

-If you can perform 1 repetition of the pull up, find a regression that allows you to get 2-10 repetitions instead.
+If you can only perform 1 repetition of any particular exercise, find a regression that allows you to get 2-10 repetitions with instead.

-Then, perform between 1 – 5 reps of that regression to grease the groove.
+Then, perform between 1 – 5 reps (half of what you can do) with that regression to grease the groove.

 How To Measure Progress With Greasing The Groove

-This will reveal whether it is working for you or not.
+This will reveal whether your greasing the groove program it is working for you or not.

 Take the following measurements at the start of the program to gauge if your GTG program works for you :